-A favela by all accounts is a low-income neighborhood, a shantytown, or a slum that is cobbled together.
+A favela, by all accounts, is a low-income neighborhood, a shantytown, or a slum that is cobbled together.
 The Favelas in Brazil are a result of the end of black slavery.
 As people were freed, they migrated to the city.
 Unable to afford proper housing, favelas were born.
 If you visit, you’ll understand why I say cobbled together.
 The infrastructure is patched together.
 Buildings are built on top of each other.
-It’s quite frightening when you look at how the electricity has been wired.
+It isn’t very comforting when you look at how the electricity has been wired.
 Add to this building with no architectural plans, staircases with no railings, and in some cases, no running water.
 Despite this, these favelas run just as well as adequately constructed cities.

 Rocinha, Rio de Janeiro Brazil

 We visited the Rocinha favela near Ipanema Beach.
 Rocinha is the largest favela in Brazil and is home to over 100,000 residents.
 It’s like a city within a city.
-Rocinha is built into the side of a mountain, and it’s a tall climb to the top.
+Rocinha is built into a mountain’s side, and it’s a tall climb to the top.
 The locals take the bus or scooter up and down for a couple of pennies.

 If you decide to visit a favela, you will need to book a tour.
 We booked a trip through the hotel.
 I felt safe visiting the favela, more so than I expected.
 Locals greeted us, and many gave us a tour of their homes.

 Some people will say that this type of tourism glorifies the living conditions of the poor.
-I disagree.
+I’m afraid I have to disagree.
 It provides an income for the locals and education to those visiting.
 It’s a win-win — a creative way for both sides of the industry to benefit.

 There are many other favelas in Rio de Janeiro, Brazil.
 You will pass them as you drive from location to location.
 You will see massive walls that were created to hide them purposely for the Olympics.
 Ironically, as much as they were constructed to protect unsightly slums, you don’t need to see it know what’s behind the wall.